virtimus/tinyHomeServer/bootstrap/androidtv-userland.md

 If something goes wrong here - try to connect your device to PC using usb cable and apply "adb devices" once again

-run scrcpy - You should see Your new device screeen
+Run scrcpy - You should see Your new device screeen

 ## Installing thsMasterNode

-install UserLandTuned
+Install UserLandTuned

 - compiled from source:
 ```